Digitisation#

 An important concept to understand before starting to add data to datasets is, that, whenever you make changes to a dataset other than styling, you have to put it in editing mode.
 This is done by selecting the layer and clicking on Toggle Editing.
 Now, the buttons for many functions of the digitisation toolbar are clickable.
 After you are done manipulating the layer click on Save Layer Edits to save your edits.

-Creation of point data#
+Creating point data#

 1. Select the point layer you want to add data to in the Layer panel.